Machado exit could start a trend for underachieving Orioles

 BALTIMORE — Buried in the AL East cellar and well on their way to a second straight losing season, the Baltimore Orioles enter the so-called second half with this unavoidable realization: It’s time to break up the band.

-After reaching the playoffs in three of the previous six years with essentially the same core of players, the Orioles have bottomed out in 2018.
-They own the second-worst record (28-69) in the major leagues, have endured six losing streaks of at least a half-dozen games and have been shut out nine times.
+The trade of shortstop Manny Machado to the Los Angeles Dodgers on Wednesday night started the inevitable rebuilding process for a team that has bottomed out in 2018.
+After reaching the playoffs in 2012, 2014 and 2016, the Orioles own the second-worst record (28-69) in the major leagues, have endured six losing streaks of at least a half-dozen games and have been shut out nine times.

-For the first time in seven years, Baltimore approaches the July 31 non-waiver trade deadline in full selling mode.
-The exit of shortstop Manny Machado is imminent, and three other solid players in the final year of their contracts — outfielder Adam Jones, lefty Zach Britton and right-hander Brad Brach — could also be headed out of town.
+Thus, Baltimore approaches the July 31 non-waiver trade deadline in full selling mode.
+The exit of Machado could be followed by the departure of outfielder Adam Jones, lefty Zach Britton and right-hander Brad Brach, all of whom are in the final year of their contracts.

 “Obviously, you never want to be in a position to sell, but that’s just the nature of this business,” nine-year veteran Danny Valencia said.
 “The front office is going to make moves that they feel (are) going to better this team in the future.
 Us as players, we have to accept this.”